21beckem/becker-box-mrk-2/proposal.md

   * Behavior: relative motion with bounds at screen edges (no wraparound).
   * Touch area for click/touch events
-* Player 1: extra “Disk” UI button to open disk selection in the Wii Menu.
+* Player 1: extra “Disc” UI button to open disk selection in the Wii Menu.

 **UI characteristics**